chodorowicz/walulik.aero/src/pages/research-papers/protection-of-air-accidents-investigation-records-in-other-legal-proceedings.md

 ---
 title: "Protection of Air Accidents Investigation Records in Other Legal Proceedings (in Polish)"
+titleTag: "Protection of Air Accidents Investigation Records"
+descriptionTag: "The article concentrates on the protection of records gathered in an aircraft accident investigation"
 where: "(Studia Prawnicze, 2012, No. 2, pp. 135–157)"
 category: Aviation safety
 templateKey: research-paper